 November 4, 2020: Showcasing your artwork locally led by Anne-Sophie Grenier and Danielle Folkerts.

 February 18, 2021: Art as an outlet for trauma led by Sarah Chasity-Johnson, also known as Chas.

 March 23, 2021: (White) Western Aesthetics' Roots in Racism and Colonialism led by naphtali.

-The workshop series is made possible thanks to the Ontario Trillium Foundation and the Film and Media Department at Queen's University.
+Our New Media Workshops were an eight-part series that began on February 21 2021 and finished on April 25 2021.
+The workshop series was made possible thanks to the Ontario Trillium Foundation and the Film and Media Department at Queen's University.

 Editing Continued with Zakary Jiwa

 Getting to know Animation with Peggy Fussell

 Formatting for Festival Submissions with Mehvish

 Insight to Industry: The Producer with Mehvish